taste like metal

 Going to Turkmenistan isn’t easy.
-So when I finally got to go there in September 2017, I wanted to make sure that I bought some local vodka, if only for testing purposes.
+So when I finally got there in September 2017, I wanted to make sure that I bought some vodka, if only for testing purposes.

-Sadly I was on a tight walking schedule (500+ kilometers in 15 days), so I did not have much time to enjoy the finer things in life, aka the testing of the V. But this one I did test, along with two others, on my last night in the country, right before I was about to enter Iran.
+Sadly I was on a tight walking schedule (500+ kilometers in 15 days), so I didn’t have much time to enjoy the finer things in life.
+But I managed to try three vodka brands on my last night in the country, right before I was about to enter Iran.

-This one was called Arassa, and it was from Ashgabat, the capital of Turkmenistan.
+This one was called Arassa, and it was from Ashgabat, the Turkmen capital.

-I got this one in a licensed liquor store near the bazaar of Turkmenabat.
+I got it in a licensed liquor store near the bazaar of Turkmenabat.
 The selection of vodka brands was small, and everything seemed to be produced in Turkmenistan, so I pointed around and asked for a few brands that were supposed to be “good”.

 One of them was Arassa.

-The aftertaste was particularly interesting, as it continued to burn in the throat and in the stomach, actually hurting a little.
-There was even a strange note of metal in the aftertaste that was rather unpleasant (3/10).
+The aftertaste continued in this fashion, as it burned in the throat and in the stomach, actually hurting a little.
+There was a strange note of metal in the aroma that I found particularly unpleasant.

-Overall, this was a bad vodka that had only been saved by its low price (which was more due to the general pricing environment than anything else).
-A not very recommendable 5.75
+Overall, this was a bad vodka that had only been saved by its low price.